helico-tech/mango/README.md

 The actual file implements expression lowering, call setup/teardown, and return conventions via labels and stack operations.

+### 4.1 Core of the AOT compiler: Bootstrap, Function compiler, and StackFrameDescriptor

+The AOT compiler in Mango is intentionally small and explicit.
+It is centered around three pieces that work together with a stack-based calling convention:

+- BootstrapCompiler: Emits the program entry.
+It synthesizes a call to main() and sets a synthetic return label that leads to an Exit instruction.
+  - It does not lower arbitrary expressions; it only builds the initial call-and-exit sequence.
+- FunctionCompiler: Lowers blocks, statements, and expressions inside a function to ASM, following a strict stack discipline.
+  - Return: evaluates the return expression, stores it to the return-value slot, then unwinds locals and jumps to the caller via the return address on the stack.
+  - Variable declarations: evaluates the initializer and stores it into the function-local slot computed by the descriptor.
+  - Control (When): evaluates the condition, pushes a return label, then emits JumpWhenZero; the VM consumes the label and the condition from the stack.
+- StackFrameDescriptor: Describes how a function’s stack frame is laid out and helps compute relative offsets for loads/stores during lowering.
+  - The descriptor models these logical slots: ReturnAddress, ReturnValue, Local(name) for parameters and local variables, and transient RuntimeValue entries used while evaluating expressions.

+Calling convention and frame layout

+- The VM is stack-based; all data and control flow operate via pushing and popping stack values.
+- When emitting a call from the caller (AbstractCompiler.functionCall):
+  1) Push an initial 0 for the callee’s ReturnValue slot.
+  2) Push the callee’s return address label (resolved to an absolute address by the linker).
+  3) Push each argument value.
+While arguments are being evaluated, an offset is passed into expression lowering so that any reads of caller locals (Load.Relative) account for the extra values already pushed on the stack.
+  4) Push zero-initialized slots for any additional block-scoped locals required by the callee (computed from StackFrameDescriptor.localsSize).
+  5) Push the callee function’s entry label, then Jump.
+The Jump pops the address and transfers control, leaving the whole new frame on top of the stack for the callee.
+- Inside the callee:
+  - Identifiers compile to Load.Relative(offset) where offset is provided by the StackFrameDescriptor for this function.
+The descriptor is constructed as: [ReturnValue, ReturnAddress, parameters, local variables], with RuntimeValue slots temporarily pushed/popped during expression evaluation.
+  - Binary operations evaluate right, then left, pushing transient RuntimeValue slots in between; the arithmetic/compare op pops both operands and pushes the result.
+- Returning from the callee:
+  1) The return expression is evaluated; the result is stored to the ReturnValue slot (Store(offsetOf(ReturnValue))).
+  2) Pop(localsSize) unwinds only the function’s locals (parameters + block locals), leaving ReturnAddress and ReturnValue at the top.
+  3) Jump then pops ReturnAddress and transfers control back to the caller.
+The caller now finds the callee’s ReturnValue at the top of the stack for further use.

+This explicit, minimal convention makes it easy to link and run on any compliant stack VM.

 ## 5) Linking and encoding